HattMayes/SQL_Intermediate_Project/README.md

 - Value from customers is decreasing over time, this needs further investigation of why this is happening.
 - 2023 saw a drop in the number of customers acquired, which is concerning.
 - Lowering of both lifetime value (LTV) and decreasing customer acquisition will result in the company facing a potential decline in revenue.
-- Implementing loyalty/subscription programs will help to stablise revenue fluctuations.
+- Implementing loyalty/subscription programs will help to stabilise revenue fluctuations.
 - Apply successful strategies from high-spending 2016-2018 cohorts to newer customers.

 ### 3. Retention Analysis